Mindful practices are the key to heal classrooms, teachers, student, & entire educational systems

 - Do our building and district leaders know how to create systems within the district to support teacher well-being as well as they know how to create benchmark assessments at the end of each grading period?

-- And do ALL of our educators (classroom teachers and administrators, alike) know how to authentically reteach socially and emotionally acceptable behavioral choices to all students in order to stop the massive amount of out-of-class placements that are occurring daily in our schools from grades PreK through 12?
+- And do ALL of our educators (classroom teachers and administrators, alike) know how to authentically reteach socially and emotionally acceptable behavioral choices to all students in order to stop the massive amount of out-of-class placements that are occurring daily in our schools?
 (And can they do it without resorting to punitive measures as choice #1?)

 If you are struggling with the answers to any or all of these questions, we can help.
-The Educational Consulting component of The Pranayama Group was founded on the nearly three decades of experience and success that Dr. Kelli Sammis experienced as a teacher,as a building level leader, and as a district administrator.
+The Educational Consulting component of The Pranayama Group was founded on the nearly three decades of experience and success that Dr. Kelli Sammis experienced as a teacher, building level leader, district administrator, curriculum designer, and professional development provider.

 Dr. Kelli Sammis is available as a resource for the following: